Revised and updated November 21, 2019.

 In August 2019, the chain launched a chicken sandwich that started the chicken sandwich wars.
 It underestimated demand and was sold out within weeks.
 Needless to say, they scrambled to get more supply in the pipeline to bring it back.

 Founded in 1972 and franchising since 1976, the number of locations has grown only slightly in recent years to the current total of more than 2,700 in the US and around the world, according to the company website.

 Chick-fil-A often gets named as America’s favorite fast-food joint by various restaurant magazines, but it’s not without its challenges.
 Its nod to the South Baptist values of founder Truett Cathy include closing on Sundays, Thanksgiving, and Christmas, which is basically unheard of in the cut-throat competitive world of fast-food chains.
 And it seems to work given that the chain makes more than double the sales of KFC ($10 billion versus $4.4 billion) even though KFC has significantly more locations!

 There are now more than 2,360 locations, but the franchise arrangement is different than most.
 The company retains ultimate ownership of all locations, and solely determines where they are built.
 Franchisees are handpicked and pay a $10,000 fee to become the operator of a location.

 4. Church’s Chicken

-5. Buffalo Wild Wings
+7. Buffalo Wild Wings

-Founded in 1990 and franchising since 1994, the number of locations has grown in recent years from 558 in 2012 to the current total of 800+, 123 of which are company-owned.
+Founded by Zach McLeroy and Tony Townley in Statesboro, Georgia in 1990 and franchising since 1994, the number of locations has grown in recent years from 558 in 2012 to the current total of “more than 900” as described on the company website.